andrewvaughan/template-core/.github/SECURITY.md

 # Security Policy

-This project takes the security of its products and services seriously and follows the [MITRE.org definition][MITRE-definition] of a security vulnerability, which is defined as:
+This project takes the security of its products and services seriously and follows the [MITRE.org definition][MITRE-definition] of a security vulnerability, as-follows:

 <!-- vale off -->